jnvbzs/cy-eye/README.md

 ## Usage

-In root of your project run cy-eye command with the path to observe and map html files:
+In your project root directory run cy-eye command with the path to observe and map html files:

 ```
 $ cy-eye <path_to_observe_html_file>
 ```

-Then in the root of your project will be created a directory with your locator
+Then will be created a directory with your locator in your project root directory

 ```
 cy-eye-locators/